eusilvio/cep-lookup/packages/cep-lookup/README.md

 ## How to Use

 `@eusilvio/cep-lookup` is designed to be straightforward.
-You can create a reusable instance of the `CepLookup` class with your desired settings or use the `lookupCep` function for a quick, one-off lookup.
+You create a reusable instance of the `CepLookup` class with your desired settings and use its methods to look up single or multiple CEPs.
 The library also includes a simple in-memory cache to avoid repeated requests, which you can use or replace with your own implementation.

 ### Example 1: Basic Usage